Visibility analysis tools highlight surfaces and structures that are visible or hidden from a user-defined observer position.

 Calculates a view dome that has the same functionality as the Viewshed Creation tool but provides a 360° field of view.

 Creates a protected view corridor where any geometry visible in the corridor is highlighted.

 By using these tools, you can create Analyses objects that can be saved in your CityEngine scene.
-To learn more about Analyses objects in the Inspector and Scene Editor, see Manage analysis layers.
+To learn more about Analyses objects in the Inspector and Scene Editor, see the Manage analysis layers section below.
 The visibility analysis tools snap to buildings and terrains to facilitate the positioning of the observer point and the point of interest.

 - All three tools are represented as scene objects that belong to an Analysis Layer.